Charles Brenner (biochemist): Educational contributions

 In 2012, Brenner and Dagmar Ringe developed pre-medical curriculum recommendations that would be consistent with a revised Medical College Admission Test (MCAT), following a request from the President of the American Society for Biochemistry and Molecular Biology, Suzanne Pfeffer.
 The recommendations, which include development of inorganic, organic and biochemistry coursework that is more geared toward the chemistry of bioorganic functional groups, have been further refined in academic journals.
 Brenner's contribution to this area was recognized by the 2016 ASBMB Award for Exemplary Contributions to Education.

 Industrial collaborations

 Brenner is a former member of the Scientific Advisory Board of Sirtris Pharmaceuticals.
-He was a co-founder of ProHeathspan prior to its acquisition by ChromaDex, and currently serves as Chief Scientific Advisor of the Scientific Advisory Board at Niagen Bioscience (formerly ChromaDex).
+He currently serves as chief scientific advisor of Niagen Bioscience and NADMED.